 You can use a pentagram for banishing; if so, I recommend you start at the bottom left and move up (this is known as a banishing pentagram).

-You can also try a hexagram, starting with the upper triangle and following it with the bottom triangle.
-You may prefer to make these triangles counter-clockwise or clockwise.
-There are solid reasons behind each method.
+You can also try a banishing hexagram, starting with the upper triangle and following it with the bottom triangle.
+These triangles are drawn in a counter-clockwise fashion for banishing and clockwise to invoke.
+There are definite magickal implications to each method.

-Above all, do this work with full attention and reverence and have faith that it will cast out whatever needs out-casting.
+Above all, do this work with full attention and reverence and have faith that it will cast out whatever ickiness or scary monsters that need out-casting.
+Keep your magickal blanket close by, too.
+Monsters can’t get you if you’re under a blankie.

 Every so often, repeat the process.
 You can do all the Elements in a day, or one each day.
 It’s up to you.
 How often you go through them all is dependent upon the type of practice you have and the state of your world.
 If things are in turmoil, do it more often.
 If not, relax.
 However, I’d say that even in good times, once a month is a good idea.